Qunzhang1996/SSY226_Project/README.md

 ![this is state space model](./picture/2023-12-07_18-15.png)

 Sadly, we failed to use carla to repeat the simulation in python.
-Because the throttle, brake and steer angle can not be as accurate as in python.
-However, we use the  get_location method in carla to repeat the simulation in python.
+Because the throttle, brake and steering angle cannot be as accurate as in Python.
+And due to the real-time solution state, the lag in solving the QP problem prevents CARLA from controlling the vehicle's movement in a timely manner.
+We were not able to achieve direct control of the vehicle.
+DEMO demonstrations can only be achieved through trajectory tracking, which is not true V2V lane merging.
-This is the simulation result from python with truck 5m/s and car 7m/s. (if increase to higher velocity such as 25m/s, it should also works, but very hard to control in carla....That is why we decrease the velocity).
 ![this is state space model](./picture/python_result.png)